 A positively charged molecule will interact with a negatively charged solvent atom.
 A negatively charged molecule will interact with a positively charged hydrogen atom.
-As a result, the compound in solution will be stabilized.
+As a result, the compound in the solution will be stabilized.

 -Polar Aprotic Solvents Weakly Stabilizes Ions

 These compounds are polar aprotic solvents.
-The following are known aprotic solvents
+The following are known aprotic solvents.

 - DMF (N,M-dimethylformamide)